toolstack/just-writing-statistics/readme.md

 ### Do I really have to calculate the statistics by date range? ###

 Probably not, but make sure to wait for the progress bar to disappear before reloading the page.
-If it is running for more than five minutes, then it's failed silently and you'll need to break up the calculation into chunks.
+If it is running for more than five minutes, then it's probably failed silently and you'll need to break up the calculation into chunks.

 However, even on a modest hosting provider, it would take hundreds of thousands (maybe millions) of posts to get to this point.